daspete/unity3d-webgl-socket-lobby-client/readme.md

 * `gulp-cli` npm package installed

 ## Installation
-Clone this repository to a destination of your choice and start
+Clone this repository to a destination of your choice, then go to the repository folder and start
 ```
 nvm install
 ```

-in that folder.
+in the shell.

 ## Unity3D game file destination
 Copy your Unity3D webgl game files